And what is it anyway? What is motivation?

 We have to know the direction we want to head in.
-We have to know what we want to create this view to look like.
-We want to build a vision that is so powerful and encouraging that the vision itself becomes a dream that is so strong that idea is enough to whet the appetite.
-This vision we create becomes the heartbeat of dreams and gets the blood beating.
+We have to know what we want to create this view.
+We want to build a vision that is so powerful and encouraging that the vision itself becomes a dream that is so strong that the idea is enough to whet the appetite.
+This vision we create becomes the heartbeat of our dreams and gets the blood beating.

 We cannot pretend to have passion.
 We cannot fake purpose.
 We have to see it, feel it, breathe it and know it.
 Otherwise, what’s the value?
 How much can our purpose be worth if we do not know what it is?